abudygold/bsp-fe/projects/angular-ui-lib/README-FORM.md

-## Usage: TableComponent
+## Usage: FormlyComponent

-The `TableComponent` lets you easily display tabular data in your Angular application.
+The `FormlyComponent` is a powerful Angular component that allows you to create dynamic forms with various input types, including textboxes, dropdowns, datepickers, and chips.
+It supports reactive programming with Angular's `WritableSignal` for options management.

-### 1. Define Table Constants
+### 1. Define Form Constants

-Create a constants file to define your table configuration, for example at `/shared/const/table/user/table.ts`:
+Create a constants file to define your form configuration and buttons.
+This helps in maintaining a clean structure and reusability across your application.:

 ```typescript
 import { FormlyModel } from '@abudygold/angular-ui-lib';